cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 ---|-------------|------------
 1 | Spin up Chameleon resources | 10
 2 | Software installation | 10
-3 | Setup app and ambassador containers, Postgres on host 1, Nginx and uWSGI on host 2 | 10
+3 | Setup containers, Postgres on host 1, Nginx and uWSGI on host 2 | 10
 4 | Test demo site to see if configuration was successful | 1

 ### 1. Chameleon Resources